fyngyrz/aa_macro/README.md

 intermediary engine.
 There are no external dependencies that aren't actually part of the latest Python 2-series distribution. \(This began as Python-2 project.
-There is a development Python-3 version in the repo as well, and again, there are no non-distribution-Python dependensies.\)
+There is a development Python-3 version in the repo as well, and again, there are no non-distribution-Python dependencies.\)

 Consequently the class is relatively lightweight and trivially installed &mdash; just drop the `aa_macro.py` (or `aa_macrov3.py`) file in and you're done.
 You'll